bashu/wagtail-embedvideos/README.md

+# ABANDONED

+With the introduction of Embedded Content in wagtail 1.12 [https://docs.wagtail.io/en/v1.12.6/releases/1.12.html#improved-embed-configuration](https://docs.wagtail.io/en/v1.12.6/releases/1.12.html#improved-embed-configuration), this package will no longer be maintained.

 # WAGTAIL EMBED VIDEOS

 Simple app that works similar to wagtailimages, but for embedding YouTube and Vimeo videos and music from SoundCloud.